hmacht/human-generated/README.md

 ## Our Mission
 Human Generated mission is to mark text online that is human generated.
 Upload content and then you will receive a seal of authenicity and a URL for proof.
 The goal is to become a source of truth for people online.

-Building The I.D.H.G.C (International Databse of Human Generated Content).
+Goal is to build what we call the I.D.H.G.C (International Databse of Human Generated Content).

 This resource will prove to be vital in the coming years.

 ## Archetecture